Course Listings & Descriptions

 Science or mathematics course that is an elective.
 Some are dual-listed as undergraduate courses with additional graduate requirements, others are graduate level only.
 To enhance transdisciplinary education, the elective selection array is very broad and represents multiple academic disciplines including biology, chemistry, biochemistry, physics, and psychology.

-Course in biomedical leadership (business administration) which is typically cross-listed as MBA courses
+Course in healthcare management concentration which is typically cross-listed as MBA courses in the MBA program or graduate nursing program.

-Course in biomedical teaching (education) which is typically cross-listed as an EDCC, EDCI, or EDCT
+Course in biomedical teaching concentration which is typically cross-listed as an EDCC, EDCI, or EDCT